Skip to main content

 You’ll need more sophisticated pump out services if your boat has a holding tank.
 This is not covered by your licence fee.
 To use our self-service machines you can now pay for this service at the pump by card payment.

 Never use a free-standing pump to pump out your tank into an Elsan disposal point.
 These simply don't have the capacity and there's a high risk of spillage.
-Polluting the canalside with raw sewage is a very serious offence, as well as a health hazard.
+Polluting the canalside with raw sewage is a serious offence, as well as a health hazard.

 It may be easier to buy the service from a boatyard or marina, where someone will do the dirty work for you for a very reasonable fee.